 Additionally, all field hospitals used for disaster response will need to have some key additional attributes.

 Field Hospital Security

-Hospitals must be highly stable and reliable facilities, equipped with key systems to ensure uninterrupted care such as power generators or standalone HVAC systems.
+Hospitals must be highly stable.
+Reliable facilities should be equipped with key systems to ensure uninterrupted care, such as power generators or standalone HVAC systems.
 Field hospital security programs must meet key security considerations, including layout, staffing, policy training, and availability of security personnel.

 Sufficient Access to Necessary Resources

 Speed is only one of the vital aspects of disaster response.
 Additionally, solid preparedness plans and the inclusion or allocation of ample resources can make a response effort optimally effective or catastrophically deficient.
 Each field hospital should be deployed and maintained with the medical personnel, specialists, staff, equipment, medicine, and general facilities to support sufficient disaster response requirements.

 The 2012 WHO study (referenced earlier) found that only about 50% of field hospitals in conflict zones of Syria were fully functioning.
 Although some hospitals were damaged during combat, the primary reason was due to lack of sufficient equipment, staff, and medicine.